- A good strategy is to shop as the school year progresses and only buy additional supplies as you need them.

 Once you have your shopping list, you can create a budget.
-A budget will prevent you from overspending and ensure that there is a purpose for each item you purchase.
-Those back to school impulse buys can be deceiving.
-Lots of school supplies are under $5; however, many small items can add up.
+A budget will prevent you from overspending and ensure each item you purchase has a purpose.
+Those back-to-school impulse buys can be deceiving.
+Lots of school supplies are under $5; however, the cost of many small items can add up quickly.

-According to the National Retail Federation, families spend about $800 on back to school shopping every year per household.
-If the household has university students, that number goes up to approximately $1,100.
+According to the National Retail Federation, families with elementary or high school children plan to spend just under $850 on back-to-school shopping this year.
+If the household has university students, that number goes up to approximately $1,200.

 Related read: Beyond RESPs: How to Save for Your Child’s Education

-These numbers give you a good starting point for your budget, but try to trim it where you can.
+These numbers give you a good starting point for your budget but try to trim it where you can.
 An excellent way to cut your budget is to price out each item on your shopping list.
-By doing this, you’ll be researching the cost of each item and find opportunities to save.
-Thankfully, the Internet makes cost comparison easy.
+By doing this, you can compare costs and find opportunities to save.

 Back to school saving tips

-School supplies don’t have to be brand new.
-Look around your home for old school supplies that could be reused.
-If you need to purchase new items, try to look for supplies that can last for a couple of years.
-This investment will ensure that you save in the years to come.
+School supplies do not have to be brand new.
+Look around your home for old items that you can reuse.
+If you need to purchase new things, try to look for supplies that can last for a couple of years.
+This investment will ensure that you save in the future.

 You can also shop at second-hand stores for school clothes and supplies.
-Many children outgrow their belongings quickly, which means that buying brand new isn’t always economical.
-In addition, it has become trendy to shop at second-hand stores, especially for university students.
-Not only will you be saving money, but you’ll also be hip and stylish!
+Many children outgrow their belongings quickly, which means that buying brand new is not always economical.
+In addition, it has become trendy to shop at thrift stores, especially for university students.
+Not only will you be saving money, but you will also be hip and stylish!

 Shop as you go

 A good shopping strategy is to purchase just the essentials before the school year starts.
 As the school year continues, you can buy additional supplies as you need them.